Wayward Sons (band)

+Wayward Sons are a British rock band formed in 2017 by former Little Angels frontman Toby Jepson.
+The band also features lead guitarist Sam Wood, bass guitarist Nic Wastell and drummer Phil 'Martini' Martin.
+Keyboardist Dave Kemp was also a member until his departure in 2021.
+Wayward Sons have so far released three albums, all of which have charted in the official UK top 100.

+History

-Wayward Sons are a UK-based rock band formed in 2017 by former Little Angels frontman Toby Jepson.
-Frontiers Music SRL approached Jepson in 2016 with a view to resurrecting his musical career (after a lengthy hiatus), recognising his ability as a talented vocalist and songwriter.
+Frontiers Music SRL approached Jepson in 2016 with a view to resurrecting his musical career after a lengthy hiatus, recognising his ability as a talented vocalist and songwriter.
 Jepson had made a promise to himself that should such an opportunity ever arise, it was to be on his own terms.
 Frontiers' offer allowed for such, and twelve months later Jepson had created a fully formed, five-piece rock outfit.

-History

 Jepson recruited four musicians to be part of the new project.
 Jepson had met guitarist Sam Wood while producing for Wood's Leeds-based group Treason Kings.
 Despite his youth, Jepson saw Wood as an exceptionally gifted guitarist who would be perfect for the modern yet classic sound he desired for his new band.
 Bass guitarist Nic Wastell and Jepson had been friends since the Little Angels days, sharing the same record label before Little Angels signed to Polydor in the late 80s.
 Jepson had produced two albums for Wastell's band Chrome Molly.
 Wastell is renowned for his on-stage energy.
-Jepson had been impressed by drummer Phil "Martini" Martin after seeing him perform at the 'High Voltage' Rock festival in 2016, and Jepson has since said that Martin was the only drummer considered for the job.
+Jepson had been impressed by London drummer Phil 'Martini' Martin after seeing him perform at the High Voltage Festival in 2010 with Joe Elliott's Down 'n' Outz, and Jepson has since said that Martin was the only drummer considered for the job.
 Keyboard player Dave Kemp was originally part of the 'Big Bad Horns' section of Little Angels, playing saxophone and touring with the band through their most successful period – the Jam album era.
 Kemp and Jepson had been song co-writers for years.

 On 26 July, 2017, 'the Sons' performed their first live gig at The Louisiana in Bristol, UK.